Not For Profit

-5 lessons we can all learn from humanitarian language services
+5 Lessons we can all learn from humanitarian language services

 World Humanitarian Day honours humanitarian aid workers all over the world, established on August 19th by the UN in 2009.
 Language is a crucial element in any communication, and for humanitarians it can mean the difference between life or death.
 It isn’t just about getting information through clearly either.
 Language sets expectations regarding the support offered, which impacts positively upon community engagement efforts.